Danielle Moonstar: Mutant powers

 Mirage has a quasi-telepathic talent that allows her to form a rapport with various fauna, including her winged horse Brightwind, primates, canines, lupines, felines, and avians.
 She can sense their feelings, consciously perceive images in their minds, and even see through their eyes.
-This enables her to communicate with Wolfsbane in her transitional half-lupine form or transformed into her full wolf form.
+This enables her to communicate with Wolfsbane in her wolf form.
 She has also been able to exist peacefully with wild animals.

 She had, for a time, the ability to make the telepathic images manifest as psionic energy, becoming tangible entities of solid psionic force.
 This ability was limited in that Mirage could only sustain one illusion at a time.
 To dispel previous manifestations, she summons a "Spirit Lance".
 Many times, her powers caused her to experience sharp, blinding headaches.
 She can temporarily regain the ability to create tangible mirages in strengthened capacity while in Otherworld.

 Mirage has displayed the ability to focus her psionic powers into energy arrows which could stun an opponent by disrupting their central nervous system, or force them to relive a traumatic memory.
-In later publishing, Moonstar's psi arrows have a more physical aspect to them, able to draw blood from those struck by them.
+In later publishing, her psi arrows have a more physical aspect to them, able to draw blood from those struck by them.
 It is currently unknown if this is an effect of her latent materialization abilities or not.
+After joining the Society of the Eternal Dawn, she was given an enchanted peach-wood bow named Dawn Piercer that amplifies her mutant abilities, including making her energy arrows capable of repelling demons.